Skip to main content

 FV Setting

-・Fixed Data: Use a fixed value (hexadecimal) entered right-aligned in big-endian format.
+- Fixed Data: uses fixed hexadecimal value entered right-aligned in big-endian.

-・Callout: Use a value generated by the callout DLL.
+- Callout: uses value generated by callout DLL.

 MAC Source Setting